 Students should not arrive at school before 7:25 a.m. and may not enter the building until that time.
-Students are to be dropped off at the front entrance, the cafeteria entrance, or the north gym entrance.
-Eighth graders are to wait in the vestibule areas until the 7:25 a.m. bell.
-Seventh and sixth graders are to wait in the cafeteria, where they are supervised, until the 7:25 bell.
+Students are to be dropped off at the front entrance or the cafeteria entrance using the north and south parking lots.
+Parents and family members dropping off students should follow all guidelines provided by the school principal for morning drop off.